JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/Usage.md

 ```

 ### Logout
-Request user logout on ThingsBoard server and destroy access token locally.
+Request user logout on ThingsBoard server and destroy access token / API key locally.
 ```swift
 myClient?.logout()
 ```
 Calling ``TBUserApiClient/logout()`` on the server side serves the purpose of audit logging, as the logout request is written to the audit log.
-The main logout procedure, however, takes place on the client side by clearing the access token.
+The main logout procedure, however, takes place on the client side by clearing the access token / API key.

+Since version 0.0.29, the two flavors differ in how server-side failures are handled: the callback-based variant logs and ignores them and always clears the local credentials, while the async variant throws a ``TBHTTPClientRequestError`` and clears the local credentials only after the server request succeeded.

 ## User Profile
 To perform user-specific requests (e.g. user-accessible devices or profiles) it is mandatorry to include a user-id reference to these requests.
 Therefore it is required to obtain its own user-id first.
 More details about ``TBUserApiClient/getUser(responseHandler:)``